Citizen's Guide to Colorado Roadside Assistance

 - Covered emergency

-- A disablement listed in Part V, such as breakdown, battery failure, insufficient fuel or fluid, flat tire, lock-out, or certain entrapment situations.
+- A disablement listed in the roadside section, such as breakdown, battery failure, insufficient fuel or fluid, flat tire, lockout, or certain entrapment situations.

 - Nearest qualified repair facility